triat/python-optimisation-skills/README.md

-# Python Optimisation Skills for Claude Code
+# Python Optimization Skill for Claude Code

 A Claude Code skill that optimizes Python code generation by selecting the most efficient data structures and number handling strategies based on real-world performance and memory characteristics.